pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     # optimize_alloc_removal unchanged

-This is pretty great, the materialization logic is getting pretty good.
-We need to fix a subtle problem next though.
+Getting there, the materialization logic is almost done.
+We need to fix a subtle remaining problem though.

 Version 7 Dealing with Object Cycles
 ====================================

-The bug in this section is a bit tricky, and does not immediately occur.
-In fact, in PyPy a variant of it was hiding out in our optimizer for quite a while until we found it much later (despite us being aware of the general problem and correctly dealing with it in other cases).
+The bug we need to fix in this section is a bit tricky, and does not immediately occur in a lot of programs.
+In fact, in PyPy a variant of it was hiding out in our optimizer until we found it much later (despite us being aware of the general problem and correctly dealing with it in other cases).